-In setting the proposed 2022/23 budget, Cabinet are asked to recommend to Council an increase of 1.5% in the Council's basic Council Tax plus an increase of 3% for the Adult Social Care precept.
+In setting the proposed 2022/23 budget, Cabinet has recommended to Council an increase of 1.5% in the Council's basic Council Tax plus an increase of 3% for the Adult Social Care precept.

 The Budget also proposes a Local Council Tax Support Top-up Scheme to operate across 2022/23 and 2023/24 to provide further support to low income working age households in the Borough.